RaghadIU/covid19_vision_system/README.md

 ---

 ## What is COVID-19 Vision Monitoring System?
-This application is a Command Line Interface (CLI) tool programmed in Python to help monitor compliance with COVID-19 protocols in indoor public spaces.
+This tool help with monitor compliance with COVID-19 protocols in indoor public spaces.
 It allows users to:
 - Detect humans in a video stream.
 - Detect if individuals are wearing a mask.
 - Estimate social distancing between people.
 - Evaluate risk levels (Safe / High Risk) based on mask usage and proximity.
 - Save annotated videos showing mask compliance and social distance violations.

-The interactive CLI and video output make monitoring COVID-19 protocols simple and accessible.
+video output make monitoring COVID-19 protocols simple and accessible.

 ---